Moving NS Punctures on Super Spheres: Discussion

-with the measure given in (\ref{eq:BBd(B)}) or (\ref{eq:BBB2x}).
-Actually, this is the case when we treat all $A_I$-cycle loops on equal footing (i.e.~we need to cut open all loops and insert a resolution of unity in each one), because it is only in this case that a super Riemann surface with an arbitrary number of loops can be mapped to a super Riemann surface with the topology of a 2-sphere, although this can be relaxed depending on the objective.
-In practice, after extracting the integrated (0 picture) vertex operators of interest it may be convenient to map back to the $\t{w};\!w|\psi$ chart coordinates, so that all vertex operator insertions in the amplitude are defined using the same chart coordinates (while being inserted at different coordinate values). \sk
+Actually, this cutting open of the path integral is appropriate when we treat all $A_I$-cycle loops on equal footing (i.e., we need to cut open all loops and insert a resolution of unity in each one), because it is only in this case that a super Riemann surface with an arbitrary number of loops can be mapped to a super Riemann surface with the topology of a 2-sphere, although this can be relaxed depending on the objective.